Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Symmetries

-Since we are considering systems with a network structure, the symmetry group associated to the equivariance properties will be a subgroup of the symmetric group.
-Moreover, if an ALF is $ \mathfrak{S}_n \supseteq \Gamma$-equivariant it follows that it is also equivariant under any subgroup $\Sigma \subset \Gamma$.
-Therefore, also $\fix(\Sigma)$ is a $\phi$-invariant set, and $\fix(\Gamma)\subseteq \fix(\Sigma)$.
-From such considerations, if we are considering a $\Gamma$-equivariant ALF, the analysis of the dynamics can be reduced to the fixed-point spaces $\fix(\Sigma)$, for all $\Sigma$ subgroups of $\Gamma$.

-Let us now consider the particular case of homogeneous ALFs with a complete graph structure, we shortly call them $K_n$-ALFs.
-We notice that $\textup{Aut}(K_n) = \mathfrak{S}_n$.
-As a consequence, we show that $K_n$-ALFs are $\mathfrak{S}_n$-equivariant.
-Considering that the phase space of a $K_n$-ALF is $\mathbb{R}^n$, when acting on a state of a $K_n$-ALF we use the permutation representation of $\mathfrak{S}_n$ in $\mathbb{R}^n$.
-An element of the permutation representation is called permutation matrix.
+Since we are considering systems with a network structure, the symmetry group associated with the equivariance properties, i.e., the automorphism group of the graph, denoted by $\textup{Aut} (\mathcal{G})$, is a subgroup of the symmetric group over $n$ elements, denoted by $\mathfrak{S}_n$.
+Moreover, if an ALF is $ \mathfrak{S}_n \supseteq \Gamma$-equivariant, it follows that it is also equivariant under any subgroup $\Sigma \subset \Gamma$.
+Therefore, $\fix(\Sigma)$ is also a flow-invariant set, and $\fix(\Gamma)\subseteq \fix(\Sigma)$.
+From these arguments, if we are considering a $\Gamma$-equivariant ALF, the analysis of the dynamics can be reduced to the fixed-point spaces $\fix(\Sigma)$, for all subgroups $\Sigma$ of $\Gamma$.
+Considering that the phase space of an ALF is $\mathbb{R}^n$, when acting on a state, $\bm{x}$, we use the \emph{standard/permutation representation} of $\mathfrak{S}_n$ in $\mathbb{R}^n$.
+An element of the standard representation is called a permutation matrix.

-\begin{Definition} A permutation matrix $\sigma \in \mathfrak{S}_n$ is an $n \times n$ matrix with components
+\begin{Definition} A \emph{permutation matrix} $\sigma \in \mathfrak{S}_n$ is an $n \times n$ matrix with components